AleksandarBayrev/random-important-stuff/README.md

 * Fixes for LEGO games under Linux.
 # Gothic-II-HowTO.md
 * Added notes for Gothic II.
-# Use OpenVPN Connect v3 on Windows in Service Daemon Mode.pdf
+# OpenVPN-HowTO.md
-* Describes how to setup auto connect to VPN using OpenVPN (and how to stop it).
+* Describes how to setup OpenVPN as unattended service (and how to stop it if needed).